-I recently addressed some of the questions UH Parking and Transportation commonly receives aboutpermit prices.
-In today’s post, I am tackling the subject of permit oversell.
+We recently addressed some of the questions UH Parking and Transportation commonly receives aboutpermit prices.
+Today's post is tackling the subject of permit oversell.

 If you have questions you’d like me to answer in a future post, please write your questions in the discussion section at the bottom of the page.